 Ethylene glycol toxicity occurs in three stages, as follows:

-The symptoms of ethanol intoxication depend on both the serum concentration as well as the frequency at which an individual ingests ethanol.
+The manifestations of ethanol intoxication depend on both the serum concentration and the individual's pattern of ethanol use.
 Thus, a person who consumes large amounts of ethanol on a daily basis may appear sober at the same serum ethanol level at which a novice drinker exhibits cerebellar dysfunction.

 As a general rule, levels less than 25 mg/dL are associated with a sense of warmth and well-being.
 Euphoria and decreased judgment occur at levels between 25-50 mg/dL.
 Incoordination, decreased reaction time/reflexes, and ataxia occur at levels of 50-100 mg/dL.
 Cerebellar dysfunction (ie, ataxia, slurred speech, nystagmus) are common at levels of 100-250 mg/dL.
 Coma can occur at levels of greater than 250 mg/dL, whereas respiratory depression, loss of protective reflexes, and death occur at levels greater than 400 mg/dL.